 Travelling Europe by Train

-Travelling Europe by train is one of the most popular ways to travel around Europe.
-It can be one of the most relaxing ways because you sit back and watch the scenery pass by while you travel in a comfy seat in a high-speed trains.
+Travelling Europe by train is one of the most popular ways to travel.
+Travel travel can be one of the most relaxing ways because you sit back and watch the scenery unfold while you travel in a comfy seat in a high-speed trains.
 There are however some things to take in to account with train travel.
-It can be more expensive than other forms of travel and often you pay extra for seat reservations.
-And if travelling overnight you may want to consider a sleeper.
+It can be more expensive than other forms of travel and often you pay extra for seat reservations and if travelling overnight you may want to consider a sleeper.
 Some travellers like to travel overnight and arrive in a new destination the next day because this helps to save accommodation costs.
-For the best train travel prices on point-to-point, inter-city and passes check out EuRail.
+For the best train travel prices on point-to-point, inter-city and rail passes check out EuRail.
 EuRail have a number of passes available to help you plan your European Vacation.
 Click on the following logo link and it will take you to the Eurail website where you can begin your train travel research.

 Travelling Europe By Bus